ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 ## Long-winded backstory

 Of all the antonyms of "awkward", I prefer "easy".
 Easy things are simple to understand.
-Awkward things are less easy to understand at first glance: they do not comform to a simple pattern and are not immediately recognizable.
+Awkward things are less easy to understand at first glance: they do not conform to a simple pattern and are not immediately recognizable.

 In social situations, "awkward" gets used for interactions which do not apply easy-to-recognize patterns.

 Think of how we say "Hello" as a greeting.
 It feels fairly meaningless, except as a means of initiating a conversation.

-As an example, approaching even someone you know and starting out a conversation with: "Would you mind writing a program to find the area under a curve?" would be considered rude.
+As an example, approaching even someone you know and starting out a conversation with: "Could you write us a program to find the area under a curve?" would be considered rude.

 You first say, "Hello."
 Ask them how their day is going.
 Then make the request.
 Now, it is fine.

 "Hello" is a verbal cue.
 In coding, the verbal cues are can be comments and logging.

-Some developers want to get rid of social conversation cues in their code.
-Ironically, this can be less awkward.
+Some developers want to get rid of those verbal cues in their code, letting the elegance of the actual code communicate.

 So: for, example, I once heard a lead engineer say he rejects code in code-review which has comments.

 Python is a beautiful language.
 As a former Literature major in college, I can say it is actually poetic.

 Pythonic code, especially without logging and comments, is elegant, not akward.
+However, to a support or maintaining engineer, this elegance, this poetry, might still be seen as complex.

-However, I love long-winded comments and intense-amounts of logging for support reasons.
+I love long-winded comments and intense-amounts of logging for support reasons.
 I have done support, and I loved clear explanations and explication-style logging.

-How to get around this: elegant, poetic code without much help for support/maintenance, or prosaic code with a lot of help for support/maintenance?
+How to get around this?
+Elegant, poetic code without much help for support/maintenance, or prosaic code with a lot of help for support/maintenance?

-Suppose I delivered code with comments like this : "#@1" and logging replaced with terms like: "#%2"
+Suppose I delivered code with comments like this: "#@1" and logging replaced with terms like: "#%2"

 It has been deawkwardized.
 The "Hello" greeting is not prosaic: "Hello, dear friend, how are you this fine day?"
-It is short and present, but cut to the essentials, allowing the rest of the code to be poetic and complex and elegant without "unnecessary" explanation.
+It is short and present, but it has been cut to the essentials, allowing the rest of the code to be poetic and complex and elegant without "unnecessary" explanation.

 What a build engineer sees as awkward, a support engineer might see as necessary.